If you could live anywhere in the world, where would it be?

 What have you been putting off doing?
 Why?

 I just lost my voice!
-Don’t know why I turned my voice off.
-I knew I had voice least before I was in transition to be Felmale to Male.
-Now, I am a biological female and forget how to use the voice.
+I’m not sure why I turned it off.
+I remember having it before my transition from female to male.
+Now, as a biological female, I’ve forgotten how to use it.
 Shoot!

-I need practice to use the voice again.
-Hey, don’t forget I am Deaf….. help me!
-I need it so badly.
+I need to practice using my voice again.
+Hey, don’t forget I’m Deaf… help me!
+I really need it badly.

-I used the voice all the time with signing language and now lost.
+I used my voice all the time along with sign language, but now it’s gone.

 ~DW

-I have listened to my pastor about doctors, Surgeries, and etc. He shows what is wonderful, God with people who sicks or etc.
+I have listened to my pastor talk about doctors, surgeries, and more.
+He shares the wonderful ways God is with people who are sick or going through difficult times.

-I asked my pastor about the chaplain at the hospital, and he paused for a while.
-The point is why all people who are religious accepted the chaplain instead of their pastor.
-No one has SAME religious as us.
-They keep having chaplain and chapels at all hospitals.
-My pastor tried to say people have different cultures of religion and believe in God.
-What about chaplain?
+I asked my pastor about the chaplain at the hospital, and he paused for a moment.
+The question is why people who are religious accept the chaplain instead of their own pastor.
+No one has the same religion as us.
+Yet, hospitals always have chaplains and chapels.
+My pastor explained that people have different religious cultures and beliefs in God.
+But what about the chaplain?

 They are the same.